EddyLuten/bhreia.com/docs/adventures/sentinels-of-silubria/spitballing.md

 The wizard is an agent of [[urlac]], and the eye visible in the wand is that of Urlac.

+The wizard opens and closes portals to locations where the party is needed to act.
+Once the deeds are complete, the portal appears again.

 ## Story Arc

 Act I: